openSUSE/news-o-o/_posts/2009-09-24-opensuse-conference-is-over-some-wrap-up.markdown

   * **"great #osc09 event.
 I've decided to give #openSUSE the whole disk on my laptop!
 And i want to contribute, contribute, contribute!"**

 We had overall around 225 persons from all over the world attending.
 For those who couldn't make it to the conference we'll try to publish all presentations and videos if available.
-A lot of people from Novell's  Nuernberg and Prague offices showed up -Â  sometimes only for a few hours - which shows that Nuernberg was theÂ  right location for this event.Â  Novell VPs and Directors that showed  up include Carlos Montero-Luque, Ralf Flaxa, Gerald Pfeifer and Roland  Haidl.
+A lot of people from Novell's  Nuernberg and Prague offices showed up -  sometimes only for a few hours - which shows that Nuernberg was the  right location for this event.
+Novell VPs and Directors that showed  up include Carlos Montero-Luque, Ralf Flaxa, Gerald Pfeifer and Roland  Haidl.

 The whole four days we had two tracks of talks and two tracks of  ad-hoc conference sessions on a variety of topics incl. moblin,  appliances, desktop, quality, community, toolchain and system, and legal.
 Some sessions to point out where: